hard-nett/docs/docs/guides/nodes/faq.md

 Validators play a special role in the governance system.
 As pillars of the system, validators are required to vote on every proposal.
 It is especially important since delegators who do not vote inherit the vote of their validator.

 ## What does staking imply?
-Staking TERP can be thought of as a safety deposit on validation activities.
+Staking `$TERP` can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
-Then, TERP undergoes a 3-week unbonding period during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.
+Then, `$TERP` undergoes a 3-week unbonding period during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block rewards, fees, and have the right to participate in governance.
 If a validator misbehaves, a certain portion of their total stake is slashed.
-This means that every delegator that bonded TERP to this validator gets penalized in proportion to their bonded stake.
+This means that every delegator that bonded `$TERP` to this validator gets penalized in proportion to their bonded stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

-## Can a validator run away with their delegators' TERP?
+## Can a validator run away with their delegators' `$TERP`?
 By delegating to a validator, a user delegates voting power.
 The more voting power a validator have, the more weight they have in the consensus and governance processes.
-This does not mean that the validator has custody of their delegators' TERP.
+This does not mean that the validator has custody of their delegators' `$TERP`.
 A validator cannot run away with its delegator's funds.

 Even though delegated funds cannot be stolen by their validators, delegators' tokens can still be slashed by a small percentage if their validator suffers a slashing event, which is why we encourage due diligence when selecting a validator.

 ## How often is a validator chosen to propose the next block?
-Does frequency increase with the quantity of bonded TERP?
+Does frequency increase with the quantity of bonded `$TERP`?
 The validator that is selected to propose the next block is called the proposer.
 Each proposer is selected deterministically.
-The frequency of being chosen is proportional to the voting power (i.e. amount of bonded TERP) of the validator.
-For example, if the total bonded stake across all validators is 100 TERP and a validator's total stake is 10 TERP, then this validator is the proposer ~10% of the blocks.
+The frequency of being chosen is proportional to the voting power (i.e. amount of bonded `$TERP`) of the validator.
+For example, if the total bonded stake across all validators is 100 `$TERP` and a validator's total stake is 10 `$TERP`, then this validator is the proposer ~10% of the blocks.

 ## Are validators of the Cosmos Hub required to validate other zones in the Cosmos ecosystem?
 This depends, currently no validators are required to validate other blockchains.
 But when the first version of Interchain Security (opens new window)is launched on the Cosmos Hub, delegators can vote to have certain blockchains secured via Interchain Security.
 In those cases, validators are required to validate on these chains as well.